gamebankdev/gamebankcore/README.md

 3. [White Paper](http://gb.cool/whitePaper.htm)

 ## Getting Started
-Instructions detailing the process of getting the software, building it, running a simple test network that produces blocks, transfer tokens and so on can be found on the at documentation(https://github.com/gamebankdev/gamebankcore/tree/dev/doc) for this GitHub repository.
+Instructions detailing the process of getting the software, building it, running a simple test network that produces blocks, transfer tokens and so on can be found on the documentation(https://github.com/gamebankdev/gamebankcore/tree/dev/doc) for this GitHub repository.